levisgaragegroupinc/SHEEP/README.md

 In order to create this application, we used the skills we have at the moment.
 We are open to suggestions, if there are ways to streamline the code or if any bugs are found.

+There are areas we would like to explore for future development such as:

+- Adding a form for users to suggest future projects to add to the site
+- Adding ability to update email and password on profile page
+- Adding ability to see how much money has been donated to each project
+- Adding ability to see how many donors each project has
+- Adding news feed filtered to show research area related news articles
+- Suggesting other items users might like to add to their cart at checkout
+- Adding incentives based on dollar amounts donated (get a stuffed sheep)

 ---

 ## Credits